PieterjanMontens/anon_etaamb/README.md

 # Simple, basic dictionnary based anonymization component
 *This is legacy code*

-This component is used to anonymize the content from the Belgian Official Journal from 2011 onwards, as used by [etaamb.be](https://www.etaamb.be)
+This component is used to anonymize the content from the Belgian Official Journal, as used by [etaamb.be](https://www.etaamb.be) since 2010
 (though etaamb added multiple pattern-based checks, which this component does not provide).

-It has been slightly patched to improve stability and usage in a modern docker environment, but most of it has remained unchanged for the past 10 years.
+It has been slightly patched to improve stability and usage in a modern docker environment, but most of it has remained unchanged for the past 10 years, and is considered **legacy** and **extremely perfectible**.

-It is meant to be used as a simple demonstrator, and as what can be achieved by simple, naive yet efficient means.
+It is now meant to be used as a simple demonstrator, and as what can be achieved by simple, naive yet efficient means.

 ## Usage
-This was also a learning project, the first I built in erlang (and as such does did not include OTP or any other modern toolset), and communicated with PHP through a C module.
+This was above all an early learning project, the first I built in erlang (and as such does did not include OTP or any other modern toolset), and communicated with PHP through a C module.
 Code is inefficient, and reinvents standard available erlang functionality.
-It runs on Erlang/OTP 17, and was written under version R12B (yes, it's that old).
+It runs on Erlang/OTP 17, and was written under version R12B (yes, it's that old, JSON wasn't even a standard back then).

 The `start.sh` scripts run both the `store` and `anoner` components.